-Volunteers and stream cleanup organizers from across the state met this week to celebrate the accomplishments of the state’s largest volunteer cleanup program, Rivers Alive, and the Tucker Civic Association was one of the honorees.
+Volunteers and stream cleanup organizers from across the state met this week to celebrate the accomplishments of the state’s largest volunteer cleanup program, Rivers Alive, and the was one of the honorees.

-The TCA has organized numerous cleanup efforts around the Tucker area, spearheaded by Pam McNall and Beth White.
-McNall writes a regular column for Patch called Talking Tucker in which she addresses many local environmental issues.
+The TCA has organized around the Tucker area, spearheaded by Pam McNall and Beth White.
+McNall writes a regular column for Patch called in which she addresses many local environmental issues.

 The Rivers Alive awards honor the efforts of individuals and groups who are working to improve Georgia’s waterways, one trash bag at a time.
 Volunteers wade into rivers, lakes and coastal waters each fall as part of the continuing statewide campaign to clean and preserve more than 70,000 miles of Georgia waterways.